dotnet/docs/docs/async/async-overview.rst

 * Almost all modern apps demand elements which block on I/O in some way.
 Because of this, responsive apps are expected by users, and even slight UX hangups are often punished harshly (via one-star reviews).
 * Modern web services must be able to handle a high load with the number of devices potentially connecting to them.
 Async programming allows scaling up so that sudden spikes in traffic don't bring a system to its knees.
 * Many of the newer, better .NET APIs are themselves asynchronous in nature.
-* It's super easy to write async methods!
+* It's super easy to write async code in .NET!

 Especially in the case of F#, a functional-first language designed to solve problems at scale, asynchronous programming is a necessity for elastic services under a heavy load.